-In contrast, out-of-network doctors have not agreed to your plan's rates.
+In contrast, out-of-network doctors haven't agreed to your plan's rates.
 That's why going out-of-network is like driving a car without brakes - you have little control over the amount of money you spend for your care.
-Disadvantages include:
+Disadvantages of out-of-network care include: